Perform a simple query

 Sometimes, the response body also contains an executionReport with detailed debug information.

-By default, elements in the results array are sorted by relevancy: a standard set of ranking rules is applied to compute a score value for each query result item; the higher a query result item score value is, the lower its 0-based index position in the results array will be.
-There are several ways you can impact the score value of query result items.
-Of course, the Search API also allows you to use other sort criteria than the score value, so you should never have to sort query result items client-side.
+By default, elements in the results array are sorted by relevancy: a standard set of ranking rules is applied to compute a score value for each query result item.
+The higher a query result item score value is, the lower its 0-based index position in the results array will be.
+There are several ways you can affect the score value of query result items.
+Of course, the Search API also lets you use sort criteria other than the score value, so you should never have to sort query result items client-side.

-Each element in the results array contains specific information about a single query result item: its title, clickUri, automatically generated excerpt, etc. You can leverage those values to display relevant information when rendering the query results in a graphical search interface.
-You can also take advantage of the titleHighlights and excerptHighlights properties to adequately emphasize basic query expression keywords in the title and excerpt.
+Each element in the results array contains specific information about a single query result item, such as its title, clickUri, and automatically generated excerpt.
+You can leverage these values to display relevant information when rendering the query results in a graphical search interface.
+You can also take advantage of the titleHighlights and excerptHighlights properties to emphasize basic query expression keywords in the title and excerpt.

 The raw property of each results element is also very important, as it holds the fields which were retrieved for this item, and their corresponding values.
-Each field typically contains specific metadata about an item: its most recent modification date, its size, the name of its source, its sourceType, etc. You can explicitly specify which fields to include in (or exclude from) the query result items when performing a query.
+Each field typically contains specific metadata about an item, including its most recent modification date, its size, the name of its source, and its sourceType.
+You can explicitly specify which fields to include in (or exclude from) the query result items when performing a query.

 Sample request

-Request - Forwarding a basic query expression to the Search API
+Forwarding a basic query expression to the Search API:

 POST https://mycoveocloudv2organizationg8tp8wu3.org.coveo.com/rest/search/v2?organizationId=mycoveocloudv2organizationg8tp8wu3 HTTP/1.1